worldbank/gld/CONTRIBUTING.md

 Send an email to the GLD team
 at [gld@worldbank.org](mailto:gld@worldbank.org),
-with the subject "CLA" and the following body:
+with the subject "Acknowledgment of Contribution Rules" and the following body:

 ```
 I submitted a pull request to indicate agreement to code of conduct and contribution guidelines.